goradd/goradd/README.md

 that require lots of Polyfills for emerging standards.
 JQuery is currently heavily relied on, and partly because we want to make it easy to create Bootstrap based applications (Bootstrap is not required though)
 1) Progressivive enhancement.
-Using the supported widgets, you can create a website that works even if the client turns off Javascript, and that also works with Opera Mini.
+Using the supported widgets, you can create a website that works even if the client turns off Javascript.
 1) Rich libraries of widgets.
 Goradd provides standard widgets corresponding to basic html controls, and also provides Bootstrap widgets.
 If you have a particular css or javascript widget library you want to support, building the Goradd